ids/ampstack-ui/src/views/AboutPage.md

+### Benefits:

+- __No servers to manage!__
+- Development environments cost pennies a day
+- Fully scalable simply by increasing DynamoDB WCU and RCU allocations
+- Simple development model (once you grok it)
+- Integrated CI/CD

 ### Highlights:

 - Leverages the __Amplify__ platform for distribution of the __React SPA__ to a __CloudFront CDN__ with __custom DNS__ and __free TLS__ from AWS.